-Create lasting impact on the protection of the Mesoamerican Reef System by helping MAR Fund structure an assistance facility to support local blue sustainable market activities
+Create lasting impact on the protection of the Mesoamerican Reef System by helping MAR Fund support local sustainable market activities

 The Mesoamerican Reef System (MAR) encompasses the largest coral reef in the Atlantic, and is part of the interconnected system of coastal habitats and currents that extends throughout the Caribbean basin and beyond.
-Its coastline stretches for 1,000 kilometers from the tip of the Yucatan Peninsula in Mexico to the Bay Islands in Honduras.
-It is home to some of the world’s most stunning coastline and vibrant waters, with an astonishing array over 500 known fish species, some of the largest remaining population of manatees and sea turtles, possibly the largest known aggregation of whale sharks, and valuable concentrations of mangroves, sea-grass, and coral, of which there are 66 species of spiny coral alone.
+It is home to some of the world’s most stunning coastline and vibrant waters, with an astonishing array of over 500 known fish species, some of the largest remaining population of manatees and sea turtles, possibly the largest known aggregation of whale sharks, and valuable concentrations of mangroves, sea-grass, and coral, of which there are 66 species of spiny coral alone.

-The MAR Fund is a regional environmental fund established to support conservation efforts specifically in the Mesoamerican Reef (MAR) Ecoregion.
+The MAR Fund is a regional environmental fund established to support conservation efforts specifically in the MAR Ecoregion.
 Its mission is to drive regional funding and partnerships for the conservation, restoration and sustainable use of resources in the region.